MrSpudz/Keyboard-Lighting-Linux/README.md

-# Keyboard Lihting for Linux
+# Keyboard Lighting for Linux
 A python application using Python and xset